Load Up On This Vegetable This Spring

 Now most studies on alpha-lipoic acid did not come from people eating foods containing the compound.

-However, one additional note on how brussels sprouts could help prevent diabetes is by talking about how they affect the glycemic index.
+However, one additional note on how brussels sprouts could help maintain blood sugar is by talking about how they affect the glycemic index.

 Brussels sprouts, being low in both sugars and carbohydrates, have a low glycemic index.
 This means when you eat it your blood sugar won’t spike and your insulin levels will remain relatively even.

 3 – They Can Help Fight Inflammation: I hate inflammation and I think you should too.